-We love to whip up these baked sweet potato fries for a satisfying snack or appetizer.
+We love to whip up these baked sweet potato fries for a satisfying snack recipe or appetizer dish.
 They taste great paired with all your favorite sauces like ketchup, barbecue, and aioli.
 However, they also make for a scrumptious family-friendly meal when served as a side with main courses such as:

 If fries won’t crisp, it’s likely because they were cut too thick or were crowded in the pan.
 For the best results, aim for shoestring-style fries that are ¼” thick.
-Also, be sure to soak them in water, and arrange them in a single layer on your baking sheet!
+Also, be sure to soak them in water, dry them really well, and arrange them in a single layer on your baking sheet!